scrowder1172/dnswebsite/README.md

 # dnswebsite
-Report DNS data for a website
+This script prompts the user for a domain name and then returns DNS data related to it.